tomludbrook10/carbot_action_model/README.md

 **Stack:** PyTorch · Depth-Anything-V2 · transformers · imitation learning · TensorRT export

-> Heavy stuff (datasets, model weights, the venv) is gitignored — this repo is the code,
+> Heavy stuff (datasets, model weights, the venv) is gitignored — this repo is the code.
-> not the gigabytes.

 ## Part of the carbot project